virtual-labs/exp-bounded-buffer-iiith/experiment/procedure.md

 - **"Producer is already in a process"**: Complete the current producer cycle or reset
 - **"Consumer is already in a process"**: Complete the current consumer cycle or reset
-- **"Buffer is full!
+- **"Buffer is filled!
 Producer must wait"**: The producer cannot proceed until a consumer removes an item
 - **"Buffer is empty!
 Consumer must wait"**: The consumer cannot proceed until a producer adds an item
 - **"Buffer is already locked!"**: Another process has the mutex; it must release it before this process can proceed

 ## Key Observations

-- Producer must wait when the buffer is full (empty semaphore = 0)
+- Producer must wait when the buffer is filled (empty semaphore = 0)
-- Consumer must wait when the buffer is empty (full semaphore = 0)
+- Consumer must wait when the buffer is empty (filled semaphore = 0)
 - Only one process can access the buffer at a time (mutex semaphore = 0 when locked)
 - Processes signal each other after completing operations
 - The semaphore values always reflect the current state of the system